GDSC-IAU/week-5/README.md

 ## Project Overview

 This week we will be creating a new E-Commerce app.
-We will be using the `Navigator` widget to navigate between pages in our app.
-We will also be using the `MaterialPageRoute` widget to navigate between pages in our app.
-We will also be using the `Navigator.push` method to navigate between pages in our app.
+We will be using the `BottomNavigationBar` widget to navigate between pages in our app.
+We will also be using the `MaterialPageRoute` widget to navigate between pages in our app that we can't reach with the navigation bar.

 ## Important Concepts